Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 Would like to model grooves into spools to get a good start Would like to make the height based on wire gauge as well so that the bolts holding coils in can be flush with top rotor Would like to use heat-set inserts on coil lids instead of nuts so that it can be flush with  top rotor Is this the best number of turns and wire gauge?
 What about n-stranded wire of a thinner gauge?
 Who knows!
-That’s why I want to do some simple research about this
+That’s why I want to look into this and run some tests

+3D printing the lids would enable a slight bumpout in the center so the trapped nut/threaded insert could have some tolerance (and the bolt wouldn’t need a precise length)

+##### Stator Body

+{{< newTabSVG src="./Documentation Graphics/Designs/Stator/Motor Exploded Drawing - Highlighted - Stator Body.svg" >}}

+Countersinking everywhere
+Like the rotor, almost everything was based off a single sketch image of sketch

+###### Flange Coupling

+{{< newTabSVG src="./Documentation Graphics/Designs/Stator/Motor Exploded Drawing - Highlighted - Flange Coupling.svg" >}}

+Thing used M4 bolts which have massive heads (and similarly massive nuts) so I needed to countersink this thing a ton

+###### Stator Spider

+Looks like a spider web
+Bumpount “island” is for a bolt for the coils.
+Needs a bumpout because the bolt needs countersinking.
+Lag between designing and printing and discovering issues.
+Would sometimes discover an issue in the design halfway through a print, would sometimes discover an issue only when using the print, the worst were those that I discovered after I had wrapped a coil. (start of coil wrapping made channel not as thick, so I made the stator spider thinner to compensate)
+As you saw in the coil design, these are quite flimsy.
+So, I wanted to fillet everything for strength.
+Didn’t fillet the coils though!

+###### Circuit Board Acceptor

+Over-engineered hall-effect sensor indents… really they should just be poking through the stator.
+I don’t know how I’d mount it… glue’s always a viable option.
+Could also probably make some arms to hold it from the top.
+Oh yeah, I could just put standoffs on the circuitboard and hold it from the back or the “roof”

 ##### Reflecting on the Stator’s Design